Jhené Aiko: Early life

-Musical career
+Aiko addressed her mixed heritage during a Twitter conversation: "I am less black than someone half black, but also less white [than] someone half white… and asian is the least thing i am," she said "So at this point, it’s whatever they want me to be.
+I have a Japanese grandfather and a Creole/Dominican grandmother on my mothers side and both of my fathers parents are black and white. my dna results came in 25% Asian, 33% African and 34% European.
+So that is what i was referencing in the tweet. also, those dna sites update and change from time to time so who actually knows.
+Ok now im done explaining, promise i am human and i see you all as family regardless of how u view me."

+Career

 2002–2006: Career beginnings and hiatus

 Aiko embarked on her musical career contributing vocals to several B2K releases, as well as a song on The Master of Disguise soundtrack in 2002, while signed to The Ultimate Group and managed by Chris Stokes.
 During this time she was known as the cousin of B2K's rapper, Lil' Fizz, though she is not actually related to him.
 It was used as a marketing tool, suggested by her labels Sony, The Ultimate Group and Epic Records, to promote Aiko through B2K and attract an audience; nonetheless Aiko affirms that she and Lil' Fizz grew up together and were close like family.
 She featured on tracks five through eight of the R&B group's remix album B2K: The Remixes – Volume 1.
 "Santa Baby", a cover she recorded, was also featured on their album Santa Hooked Me Up and she appeared as a guest vocalist on the song "Tease" from Pandemonium!.
 Her song "Dog" appeared as a bonus track.

 Aiko also appeared in numerous music videos including O'Ryan's debut video, "Take It Slow", B2K's debut video "Uh Huh" and "Why I Love You", P.Y.T.'s "Same Ol' Same Ol' (Remix)" featuring Sarai, Play's "M.A.S.T.E.R.
 (Part 2)" featuring Lil' Fizz video and Morgan Smith's 2004 video "Blow Ya Whistle".
 Aiko also has songs featured on the soundtracks of Barbershop, The Master of Disguise, You Got Served, The Proud Family and Byou.
 She released a video for her single "NO L.O.V.E" (re-recorded from Tha' Rayne version in 2002), which debuted on BET's 106 & Park when she was 15 years old.
 Aiko was set to release her debut album, then-titled My Name Is Jhené in 2003 through Sony, The Ultimate Group, Epic; however, the album was never released due to tension at the record label Epic, which ultimately led to Aiko asking to be released from the label.
 Aiko later left the aforementioned labels in order to continue her education.